study 3 of 3

 During the discovery and project planning phase, the Cognivo team, with extensive knowledge and experience in the capital markets, reverse engineered the current legacy system to design the architecture of the new custom fund risk and portfolio management solution.

 The team started small by building a proof of concept to port over non-critical risk and portfolio management functions to the new system first.
-Once, the client was able to see the value derived from the proof of concept upgrades, Cognivo, and the asset manager’s internal investment management started porting more important functions to the new, customized data warehouse and system architecture built utilizing the latest programming languages and technologies.
+Once, the client was able to see the value derived from the proof of concept upgrades, Cognivo, and the investment manager’s internal investment management started porting more important functions to the new, customized data warehouse and system architecture built utilizing the latest programming languages and technologies.
 This highly customized risk solution had support for custom functions like variance-covariance value-at-risk calculations with over 99% confidence level, in-house stress test scenarios, and backtesting of models.

 New York, NY

 The new system met the client’s goals, as described in the Challenge above.
-Cognivo’s extensive knowledge and experience in the asset management industry allowed for a reverse engineer of the legacy system in a short period.
+Cognivo’s extensive knowledge and experience in the investment management industry allowed for a reverse engineer of the legacy system in a short period.
 Prior understanding of financial risk reporting and portfolio management models allowed the team to start small and perform rigorous testing and validation of the new reports against independently built Microsoft Excel workbooks and models in conjunction with current reports being used in production.

 Automated, Timely, Customized & Accurate Reporting.
 The automated aggregation and centralization of critical operations data, allowed the entire reporting process and the reports to be more predictable and reliable.
 The daily reports and older archives became available through a centralized dashboard to the management team without having to manually search for them or ask the operations team when needed.
 The biggest achievement however was the accuracy of the reports being generated, which improved by over 90 percent.
 In addition, Cognivo added various automated error (reconciliation) checks on the input data as well as the generated reports.